Janpot/next-rpc/README.md

 };
 ```

 This pattern is great as it avoids hitting the network when used serverside.
-Unfortunaly, to use it client side it still involves a lot of ceremony. i.e. a http request handler needs to be set up, fetch needs to be used in the browser, the input and output needs to be correctly encoded and decoded.
-Error handling needs to be set up to deal with network related errors. etc...
+Unfortunaly, to use it client side it still involves a lot of ceremony. i.e. a http request handler needs to be set up, `fetch` needs to be used in the browser, the input and output needs to be correctly encoded and decoded.
+Error handling needs to be set up to deal with network related errors.
+If you use typescript you need to find a way to propagate teh types from API to fetch result. etc...

-Wouldn't it be nice if all of that was automagically handled and all you'd need to do is import `getName` on the browserside, just like you do serverside?
+Wouldn't it be nice if all of that was automatically handled and all you'd need to do is import `getName` on the browserside, just like you do serverside?
 That's where `nect-rpc` comes in.
 With a `nect-rpc` enabled API route, all its exported functions automatically become available to the browser as well.
 The previous snippet now becomes:

 ```js
 // ./pages/api/myApi.js